DevOps as a Service - Automated CI/CD Management

 3. Jobs as Code (JobDSL + JobGenie)

-// Define jobs using simple maps
+# Define jobs using YAML files

-APP_REPO: 'my-application',
+APP_REPO: "my-application"

-APP_BRANCH: 'master',
+APP_BRANCH: "master"

 Benefits: